Updated April 2022

 Inland travel is much less common.
-A couple of roads and pistes lead to mines, small Saharawi settlements, and particularly Moroccan military installations embedded along the landmined and patrolled Berm.
+A couple of roads and pistes lead to mines, small Saharawi settlements and Moroccan military bases embedded along the landmined and patrolled Berm.
 Zoom in with Google sat and you can see these installations clearly.
-Off roaders do travel in this area (well away from the Berm) and there’s even a French guidebook listing routes (right).
-But the rather dull landscape and risk of landmines when away from well-used pistes puts people off.
+We travelled in this area in 2019 (below; well away from the Berm) and there’s even a French guidebook listing routes (above right).
+But the rather dull landscape and risk of landmines when away from well-used pistes (particularly in the south) puts people off.
 See this, summarised in the box, left.

-The Dakar Rally used to cross from Smara or Guelta Zemmour in Morocco, briefly across the PFZ and into northern Mauritania, but since at least 2002 tourists cannot cross the Berm – formerly with least difficulty along the main piste linking Guelta Zemmour with Bir Mogrein.
+The Dakar Rally (below) used to run from Smara or Guelta Zemmour in Morocco, briefly across the PFZ and into northern Mauritania, but since at least 2002 tourists cannot cross the Berm – formerly with least difficulty along the main piste linking Guelta Zemmour with Bir Mogrein.

-In the PFZ you’ll find Spanish more commonly spoken than French and it’s said you can get by with no visa or invitation letter, use Mauritanian ouguiya and buy cheap Algerian fuel.
+In the PFZ you may find Spanish more commonly spoken than French, and it’s said you can get by with no visa or invitation letter, use Mauritanian ouguiya and buy cheap Algerian fuel.